 - No parking pass required!

-- Many districts forecast a need for teachers from this program in the next three years
+- Most districts forecast a need for teachers from these program in the next years

-- Fresno and Sanger Unified committed to consider partner candidates as substitutes and for early offers
+- Districts often committed to consider partner candidates as substitutes and for early offers

 - Tailored advising, test prep, and mentoring

 The 2014 Crista McAuliffe Awardee

 The Crista McAuliffe Award has long honored exemplary teacher education programs at public colleges and universities that belong to the American Association of State Colleges and Universities (AASCU) that can document the success of their graduates improving P-12 pupil learning outcomes.

 To earn this award the Kremen School CPET program demonstrated effectiveness in producing P-12 learning outcomes and also demonstrated how we redesigned our programs as a result of data gathered.